broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 - `interval_qc_parameters`: Thresholds used to determine whether an exome calling interval was high coverage and passed interval QC.
   - `per_platform`: Whether these thresholds were stratified per platform.
   - `all_platforms`: Whether these thresholds were applied uniformly across platforms, as long as a platform had a sample size above `min_platform_size`.
-  - `high_qual_cutoffs`: Interval QC thresholds per chromosomal region:
+  - `high_qual_cutoffs`: Dictionary of interval QC thresholds per chromosomal region.
+Items in the dictionary are:
     - `autosome_par`: Contains annotation used to filter high coverage intervals on autosomes and in pseudoautosomal regions and threshold for annotation.
 Interval was considered high quality only if this annotation was over the specified threshold value.
     - `x_non_par`: Contains annotation used to filter high coverage intervals in non-pseudoautosomal regions of chromosome X and threshold for annotation.
 Interval was considered high quality only if this annotation was over the specified threshold value.
     - `y_non_par`: Contains annotation used to filter high coverage intervals in non-pseudoautosomal regions of chromosome Y and threshold for annotation.
 Interval was considered high quality only if this annotation was over the specified threshold value.